newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/reserved-words.md

 header: Reserved Words
 slug: reserved-words
 ---
-N﻿ew Jersey Department of Revenue and Enterprise Services has a list of reserved words that cannot be used to describe your business purpose:
+The N﻿ew Jersey Department of Revenue and Enterprise Services has a list of reserved words that cannot be used to describe your business purpose:

 - Altius
 - Bank